Eating Disorder Therapy in Philadelphia | LGBTQ+ Affirming Treatment

 this work is for you if…

-You skip meals and count calories, only to end up feeling so hungry you eat until you feel sick.
-You feel too embarrassed to eat in front of others because you’re afraid they’ll judge you for not ordering the salad.
+• You skip meals and count calories, only to end up feeling so hungry you eat until you’re sick.
+You’re too embarrassed to eat in front of others because you’re afraid they’ll judge you for not ordering the salad.
 So you sneak into the kitchen at night while everyone is asleep so you can finally have the food you actually want.

 Look, I get it.
 I’m not going to pretend this is easy.